-\textbf{Epistemically-Related Emotion Scales (EES)} The Epistemically-Related Emotion Scales (EES), developed by \citeauthor{pekrun2017measuring}, measure multiple emotions during knowledge-generating or epistemic activities.
+\paragraph{Epistemically-Related Emotion Scales (EES)}\cite{pekrun2017measuring} measure multiple emotions during knowledge-generating or epistemic activities.
 The instrument constists of 7 three-item scales, which assess the emotions of surprise, curiosity, enjoyment, confusion, anxiety, frustration, and boredom.

-\textbf{Feedback Perceptions Questionnaire (FPQ)} Developed by \cite{strijbos2010peer}, the Feedback Perceptions Questionnaire (FPQ) measures feedback perceptions, in educational contexts, in terms of perceived fairness, usefulness, acceptance, willingness to improve, and affect.
+\paragraph{Feedback Perceptions Questionnaire (FPQ)}\cite{strijbos2010peer} measures feedback perceptions, in educational contexts, in terms of perceived fairness, usefulness, acceptance, willingness to improve, and affect.

-\textbf{Questionnaire assessing Chinese secondary school students’ intention to learn AI} \citeauthor{chai2020extended} draw on the Theory of planned behavior \cite{ajzen1991theory} and the TAM \cite{davis1989perceived} literature to identify factors that may affect secondary students’ intention to learn AI.
-The survey involves nine factors: students’ knowledge about AI, general AI anxiety, and subjective norms are presented as background factors that influence their attitudes toward the behavior (i.e., perceived usefulness, social good, and attitude toward use) as well as perceived behavioral control (confidence and optimism) and their behavioral intention to learn AI.
+\paragraph{Questionnaire assessing Chinese secondary school students’ intention to learn AI} \cite{chai2020extended} draws on the Theory of planned behavior \cite{ajzen1991theory} and the TAM literature~\cite{davis1989perceived} to identify factors that may affect secondary students’ intention to learn AI.
+The survey involves nine factors: students’ knowledge about AI, general AI anxiety, and subjective norms are presented as background factors that influence their attitudes toward the behavior (i.e., perceived usefulness, social good, and attitude toward use), perceived behavioral control (confidence and optimism), and their behavioral intention to learn AI.

-\textbf{Attitude Toward Cheating (ATC) scale} The 34-item ATC scale developed by \citeauthor{gardner1988scale} predicts cheating behavior.
+\paragraph{Attitude Toward Cheating (ATC) scale}\cite{gardner1988scale} predicts cheating behavior.
 Fourteen of the 34 items explicitly condemned cheating, while the remaining 20 items expressed tolerance toward cheaters.
 Since cheating is generally regarded negatively, students may be inclined to hide their true feelings.
 To promote objectivity and honesty, the items were worded without referencing the readers; that is, no items included personal pronouns.
 This approach ensured that the readers were not put on the defensive regarding their own behavior; instead, their attitudes were inferred from their judgments of others' behavior.